Immigrant health care in the United States: Overview

 According to the United States Department of Homeland Security, the influx of immigrants into the States has been 1.7 million in 2014, indicating a constant flow of immigrants.
 Furthermore, the United States Census Bureau projects that this number will continue to increase in the next decade.
 In addition to its impact on the country's demographics and labor market, this rise in the immigrant population has had a disparate impact on the United States' health care system and its surrounding dialogue.

 Accessibility

 Accessibility of health care services is contingent on factors such as insurance coverage, socioeconomic status, language proficiency, and familiarity with the United States health care system.
 Overall, analyses indicate that after factors such as health status, income, and race and ethnicity are controlled for, citizenship status plays a significant role in determining one's medical care access.
-Since the enactment of the Personal Responsibility and Work Opportunity Act (PRWORA) in 1996, the gap in health coverage between immigrants and citizens has grown considerably.
+Since the enactment of the Personal Responsibility and Work Opportunity Act (PRWORA), colloquially known as "welfare reform," in 1996, the gap in health coverage between immigrants and citizens has grown considerably.
 Immigrants and their children are less likely to be insured, and the lack of insurance consequently reduces their ability to receive care.
 Naturalized citizens, on the other hand, generally receive the same level of health care access as U.S.-born citizens, implying that health care usage becomes more available with acculturation.